Breast Reconstruction Testimonial: Sandra

 Approximately ten days after the bilateral mastectomy, my drains were removed, which was somewhat painful.
 I had about seven to ten days of discomfort in the drain area.

-The BRAVA bra is not currently covered by insurance because the FDA has chosen not to regulate it.
+The EVE bra is not currently covered by insurance because the FDA has chosen not to regulate it.
 It ends up costing about $2,000.00.
 Maybe if enough of us write to the FDA they will approve it, and then more insurance companies will cover it, opening the door for more women to opt for Dr Khouri's treatment instead of implants or one of the other reconstructive options that are available.
-Insurance will pay for the reconstruction procedure for breast cancer patients, just not for the BRAVA itself.
+Insurance will pay for the reconstruction procedure for breast cancer patients, just not for the EVE itself.

 The fat was taken from the rear of my legs and then transferred to my breasts in an outpatient procedure.
 Dr. Khouri removed some of the indentation from my left breast, filling up the area of the fold on the lower part of the breast.
 Additionally, the fat transferred to the right breast contributed to an expanded size of the breast and diminished the scar.

 After the second procedure, I had a family member drive me home.
 I had a surgical compression garment which I had to wear for approximately three days before I could remove it and shower.
 The harvested site was draining for about 24–32 hours after the surgery.
 I had considerable bruising, which is normal after liposuction.
-I started using BRAVA on the third day after surgery to ensure that any liquid that drained would not damage the BRAVA sport box.
+I started using EVE on the third day after surgery to ensure that any liquid that drained would not damage the EVE sport box.
 Though sore, I was able to drive myself to my follow-up appointment with Dr. Khouri four days after the procedure.
 I was very sore and swollen for the first seven days.
 The bruising lasted about two and a half weeks.
 However, I was able to go back to normal activities about three weeks after the procedure, though I still had numbness in the rear of my legs, and the area was still a little swollen.

 After three weeks, I was able to resume normal activities including working out at the gym.
 Three weeks after my second fat transfer, I noticed that I had about a one-to-two inch increase of the breast.
 I went from being completely flat to almost a small B cup.
 Incredible!
 I also had sensation in the breast area.
-At the time of this writing, I am still wearing the BRAVA and am scheduled for my third procedure in mid-July.
+At the time of this writing, I am still wearing the EVE and am scheduled for my third procedure in mid-July.

 It has been four months since my bilateral mastectomy.
 I am halfway completed in the process of my reconstruction, and I am extremely satisfied with my results so far.
 I have had fat from several areas of the legs removed and though there is still some numbness and swelling, they have reduced considerably in size.
 My breasts appear more proportioned than my less-than-perfect natural breasts had been.
 I am anxious to see the final results.
 I have personally seen the results in other patients that have completed their treatment, and I am amazed at how their breasts are almost perfect.
 I am confident that I, too, will achieve the same results under Dr. Khouri's care.